Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 progressive disclosure-progress bars

-representational icons-font awesome

-colour, icons and text differentiate naviagtion elements

-consistent-same across content

-Metaphors:

-Useful in conveying info

-visual metaphors

-Good info design-invisible
+I inserted representational icons using icons from fontawesome

+I ensured consistency across the tabs

+Per the tutorials, good information design should be invisible

 Easy to navigate, relevant information, good information design

-too much information worse then no information
+Per the tutorials, too much information is worse then no information so I tried to keep all of the informaiton conveyed as concise as possible

-context and order matter

-hierarchy of importance
+The context and order matter and there is a hierarchy of importance

-referential information-alphabetical

-categorical when info is similar

-clsutered, similar, category of information

-Clean, minimal, effective
+The website is categorical when the information is similar, divided into sections, articles and paragraphs accordingly and colour coorindated

+Per the tutorial instruction, I tried to ensure that the overall website was clean, minimal and effective

 <h4>Wireframes</h4>

-2D model of what finished product will be
+Wireframes are often used in website design.
+These are 2D models of what finished product will be which should be completed at the research phase.

-Simplified, stripped down version of

-form, information, arrnagement

-starting point
+As referenced earlier, I used Balsamiq to create my wireframe, a simplified, stripped down version of what I wanted my website to be.

+It worked as a starting point and helped me to decide on the form, information architecture and arrangement.

-see balance of elements-sturcture-what gets included-how it's organised
+It allowed me to see the overall balance of elements and structure and to decide on what gets included andhow it's organised

-Have i left anything out, priority content noticed first

 Wireframes allow us to revisit stratgey and goals

-Wireframes-do relationships work, does it make sense (labels, arrangement and navigation)
+Per the tutorials, the wireframes help the develop to revisit the strategy and goals of the website and to investigate whether the relationships work and does it make sense (labels, arrangement and navigation)

 5. Surface Plane:

-A visual language that provides information and context

-Provides colour, layout, fonts, images, order, sequence and the site's identity
+The surface plane is a visual language that provides information and context.
+It provides colour, layout, fonts, images, order, sequence and the site's identity

-Provides economy- important elements eaisly recognised

-Content-split

-Progressive disclosure as move through naviational elements
+Provides economy- important elements easily recognised. i dneoted this with italics and boldings as well as heading size and the structure of the secitons

+I considered progressive disclosure, and as the user moves through navigational elements, the welcome page leads to far more information on the 'Our Mission' page and then interaction is expected on the Sign-Up page

 Visual language-readability, legible, font contrast, consistent patterns

-Color contrast between foreground and background

-Contrast between fond...

-Patterns consistent
+Color contrast between foreground and background.
+I used the colour combination of purple on white throughout as it was simple but stark and offered adequate contrast so as to ensure that all of the text was legible still.

 </p>